cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Do you support native mobile apps?

-Cypress will never be able to run on a native mobile app, but we do intent to support mobile web browsers in the future.
+Cypress will never be able to run on a native mobile app, but we do intend to support mobile web browsers in the future.
 Down the road we'll likely have first class support for this, but today it is not a current priority.

 Currently our users use Cypress to control the viewport with the {% url `cy.viewport()` viewport %} command to test responsive, mobile views in a website or web application.